henri/spb/README.md

 ### :dart: SPB Feature Summary

 SPB is a powerful tool on your computer.
 Below is a summary of the key features on offer :
-  - Easily create multiple isolated web browser instances..
+  - Easily create multiple isolated web browser instances.
   - Reliable templating system
      - providing task isolation
      - browser customisation